First seal cues rider on white horse—war

 - 6:3 When the Lamb broke the second seal, I heard the second being say, “Come!”

 - 6:4 Suddenly a red horse appeared.
 Its rider was given a huge sword—along with permission to goad people into killing each other and to decimate peace on earth.

 Third seal cues rider on black horse—famine

 - 6:5 When the Lamb opened the third seal, I heard the third being say, “Come!”
 Suddenly a black horse appeared.
 The rider held a pair of weight scales in his hand.

 - 6:6 I heard what sounded like someone else’s voice coming from between the four beings.
 It said, “For a day’s salary you can buy a quart sack of wheat or three one-quart sacks of barley.
 But don’t even think about buying any olive oil or wine.”2

 Fourth seal cues rider on pale horse—disease

-- 6:7 When the Lamb opened the fourth seal, I heard the third being say, “Come!”
+- 6:7 When the Lamb opened the fourth seal, I heard the fourth being say, “Come!”